 API is a must-have feature for all test case management solutions.
 It allows to retrieve test model with test cases, suites and test plans, start new test runs and add results for them.
 Development has started and we are going to show it very soon.

 Qase is growing and along with users, operational costs are growing too.
 So now, we are focused on launching the “Business” plan and features that will be included in it.
-So here are our roadmap:
+So here is our roadmap:

 Custom fields for test cases